Discover why I chose a wall-mounted dust collection system for my small shop in this easy-to-understand guide. Supply list included.

 Inspiration for This Project

-Sawdust, especially fine sawdust, can be harmful to our lungs.
+Sawdust, especially fine dust, can be harmful to your lungs.
 Not only can it be dangerous, but sawdust is also messy and time-consuming to clean up.

 Related: Clever Uses for Sawdust: 11 Ideas That Will Inspire You

-The Harbor Freight unit worked, but it was too big for my small shop.
-The collector took up an entire corner of my tiny workshop.
-Even though the collector was on wheels, I rarely moved it.
-The area behind the collector was wasted space and became a black hole for cutoffs that would fall behind the unit.
+The Harbor Freight unit worked but was too big, taking up an entire corner of my tiny workshop.
+Even though it was on wheels, I rarely moved it.
+The area behind the collector was wasted space, becoming a black hole for cutoffs and lost tools.

 I’ve been planning a makeover of the wall where I keep my miter saw.
 Right now, I’m using a folding, portable miter saw station similar to this one.
 I plan to make a larger, fixed miter saw station that would extend to the dust collection area.
 The giant Harbor Freight unit had to go to start the makeover on the miter saw area.